WINE: yayin. Masculine Noun. (Strong’s 3196).

 They were filled and they were drenched, yet YHWH would save them through the blood of his covenant.
 It was a binding promise… a promise of a sacrifice to save humanity.

 Bread & Wine

-The Communion Table tells us that bread and wine are a stand-in for the body and blood of the Messiah.
-Bread and wine is a common, and distinguished, pairing in the Bible.
-The first time bread and wine is paired together in the Scripture is at the hand the king-priest Melchizedek of Salem:
+Wine brings to mind the bread and wine of the Communion Table.
+Bread and wine was a common, and distinguished, pairing in the Bible.
+The first time they were paired together in the Scripture was at the hand the king-priest Melchizedek of Salem:

 After Abram returned from defeating Chedorlaomer and the kings allied with him, the king of Sodom went out to meet him in the Valley of Shaveh (that is, the King’s Valley).
 Then Melchizedek king of Salem [melek salem] brought out bread and wine [lechem wa-yayin]—since he was priest of God Most High— and he blessed Abram and said:

 “Blessed be Abram by God Most High, Creator of heaven and earth, and blessed be God Most High, who has delivered your enemies into your hand.”

 Many consider king Melchizedek to be a proto-Messianic figure, or even the pre-incarnate Messiah.
 Jesus offered his own body, as bread, and his own blood, as wine.
 For Yeshua’s disciples, who were well versed in the Tanakh, the final Passover with Jesus may have triggered an association in their minds with the king-priest Melchizedek of Salem, whose full name in Hebrew meant My King is Righteous(ness).

 Yeshua and the Wine